I earn commissions from my affiliated links. Please see my disclosure policy for more details.

 You’ve probably heard whispers from fellow teachers or seen parents rave about them on social media.
 Heck, if you’re a homeschooler, chances are you’ve already been bitten by the Montessori bug!
 But for those out of the loop, here’s the 101.

-Montessori materials include a collection of high-quality often expensive educational tools, brimming with color, texture, and function, specifically designed to spur curiosity and creativity in kids.
+Montessori materials include a collection of high-quality and often expensive educational tools that are brimming with color, texture, and function.
+Moreover, they are specifically designed to spur curiosity and creativity in kids.
 They’re not your run-of-the-mill ABC flashcards or 123 posters.
 These materials are hands-on, interactive items that encourage kids to think outside the box, laying a solid foundation for lifelong learning.

 Montessori materials are a set of educational tools and apparatus designed by Dr. Maria Montessori for the Montessori method of teaching.
 These materials are unique in their design, purpose, and usage.

-They cater to various developmental stages of a child and are meticulously crafted to help the child independently explore and learn from the environment.
+They meticulously craft these materials to cater to various stages of a child’s development, empowering the child to independently explore and learn from the environment.
 The Montessori method emphasizes hands-on, self-directed learning, and the materials play a crucial role in this.

 Key Characteristics of Montessori Materials